-The Refresh Rate is something the Gamers are Familiar with.
-Many People get Confused between FPS and Refresh Rate.
+FPS vs Refresh Rate is one of the most common problems everyone faces when buying a new Monitor.
+The Refresh Rate is something the Gamers are familiar with.
+Many People get confused between FPS and Refresh Rate.
 In this article, We’ll clear your mind with this Confusion.

 The refresh rate is that the number of times a display’s image is repainted or refreshed per second.
 The refresh rate is measured in hertz so a refresh rate of 60 means the image is refreshed 60 times during a second.
 The refresh rate for every display depends on the video card used.
 You can change the refresh rate within the display properties.
 However, if you modify the refresh rate to a setting that the display or video card cannot support, the display goes blank or the image becomes distorted.

 FPS (Frames Per Second) totally Depends upon your PC Build.
 Yes, it is totally on your Performance of GPU (Graphics Card).
 For example, Nvidia GeForce 1050Ti Produces a Minimal 60 FPS in every game, which means the average FPS we’ll get from that card is 60FPS.
 Obviously, it varies from Game to Game.
 Another example, if you are playing Valorant which is a lightweight game, your graphic card will produce 100+ or 200+ FPS.
 But when you play CODMW (Call of Duty Modern Warfare) your graphic card will produce up to 80 FPS only just because the game has higher graphics compatibility with much content.